 In Greater New Orleans, fans are among the most loyal around.
 Elaborate costumes and celebrations are the norm, making this the perfect place for a tailgate.

 A team for almost any sport can be found here, with football, basketball, baseball, soccer, and rugby all represented with professional or collegiate teams.
-The biggest draw is the New Orleans Saints (NFL), and the New Orleans Pelicans (NBA) are massively popular.
+The biggest draw is the New Orleans Saints (NFL).
+The New Orleans Pelicans (NBA) are massively popular as well.
 The Jesters (NPSL) and Gold (MLR) wow fans with their grit and determination on the field.
-If you happen to cheer for the opposing team, though, New Orleans fans are some of the happiest and most welcoming in the country (even for you, Dirty Birds fans).
+If you happen to cheer for the opposing team, though, New Orleans fans are some of the friendliest and most welcoming in the country (even for you, Dirty Birds fans).

 This fandom extends to college athletics, with Tulane, UNO, Loyola, and Southeastern universities drawing large crowds for their events.
 At just an hour away, LSU draws massive turnouts for football, basketball, baseball, and even gymnastics.
-Additionally, high school stadiums and Tad Gormley Stadium in City Park are regularly filled with high school students, parents, and alumni on Friday nights.
+Additionally, high school stadiums and Tad Gormley Stadium in City Park are regularly filled with high school students, parents, and alumni under Friday night lights.